Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/genus-app-services-installation--step-by-step.md

-# Genus App Services Installation - Step by Step
+# Genus Services Installation - Step by Step

-Follow these steps to install Genus App Services on your application server:
+Follow these steps to install Genus Services on your application server:

-**Step 1 - Obtain the Genus App Services Installation Wizard**
+**Step 1 - Obtain the Genus Services Installation Wizard**

-To begin the installation process, obtain the Genus App Services Installation Wizard from your Genus partner.
+To begin the installation process, obtain the Genus Services Installation Wizard from your Genus partner.
 The wizard is an executable file named _GenusAppServicesSetup_VERSION_RELEASE_DATE.exe_.

 Right-click the file and select **Properties**, then open the **Version** folder and make sure that the **File version** is as expected.

 **Step 2 - Start the Installation**

-Double click the Genus App Services Installation Wizard executable file.
+Double click the Genus Services Installation Wizard executable file.

 **Step 3 - Welcome Page**

-On the Welcome page of the Genus App Services Installation Wizard, click **Next** to continue.
+On the Welcome page of the Genus Services Installation Wizard, click **Next** to continue.

 **Step 4 - Component Package Installation**